%pip install matplotlib numpy pandas statsmodels wooldridge scipy -q

 # in the fertility rate, with the strongest impact appearing two years later.

-# This aligns somewhat with the FDL model in levels (Example 10.4), which also found the second lag significant.
+# This differs from the FDL model in levels (Example 10.4), showing a positive effect at lag 2.

 # The Long-Run Propensity (LRP) in this differenced model would be estimated by summing the delta coefficients.

-This notebook covered essential issues when applying OLS to time series: the importance of stationarity and weak dependence for asymptotics, the characteristics of highly persistent I(1) processes like random walks, and the use of first differencing as a technique to handle non-stationarity and avoid spurious regressions.
+This chapter established essential principles for applying OLS to time series: the critical importance of stationarity and weak dependence for valid asymptotic inference, the distinct characteristics of highly persistent integrated I(1) processes including random walks, and the use of first differencing as a systematic technique to induce stationarity and avoid spurious regression problems.
+These foundations prepare for more advanced time series methods in subsequent chapters.